OracleSiebel/ConfiguringSiebel/README.md

 What this repostitory isn't:

-- An open source project to deliver Open UI framework code
+- An project to open source Open UI delivered application code

 ## Contributing